 We started with a simple discussion about how we should make “Blessing Bags” or care kits for the homeless that we as a family could hand out.
-I asked my children what items someone who is homeless might need.
+I asked my children, “what items do you think someone who is homeless might need?”
 I was surprised and encouraged to hear my children’s thoughtful responses.
-My son Billy, who is 7, suggested ponchos because of all the unprecedented rain we have been having so homeless individuals could stay dry.
+My son Billy, who is 7, suggested ponchos because of all the unprecedented rain we have been having in Denver this summer so homeless individuals could stay dry.
 My daughter Courtney, who is 9, suggested we buy sunscreen since typically it is very sunny in Colorado.
 My kids colored bags and cards signed with all our first names.
 We decided to take a trip to the local Dollar Tree for supplies.
-We packed eight bags with a pair of socks, sunscreen, ponchos, toothbrush/toothpaste, various snacks, a bottle of water and a handmade card.
+We packed eight bags with a pair of socks, sunscreen, ponchos, toothbrush and toothpaste, various snacks, a bottle of water and a handmade card.
 We loaded up into the car and started to drive to search for individuals in need of our bags.
 My kids asked how we would know who to hand out our bags to.
 My husband, Steve, suggested we approach individuals who are holding up signs asking for help.

 What can you and your family learn from small acts of kindness?
 How can you plan to pause and do good with your family in your community?

 Written by Jenny Emerson, CPA, Co-Founder & Co-Director of the Raising Kindness program with Spark the Change Colorado.
 Jenny is the mother of two children, an active community volunteer and lives in Denver, Colorado.
 Jenny is available for interviews.